Zohar Ki Tetze

 The last two letters of the word precept, Mitzvah מצוה, represent Zeir Anpin וV and Malchut Hה.
 When we act on a percept, we create a vessel using the ו (Zeir Anpin) and the ה (Malchut) and transform the first two letters, מצ (numerically 130 equal 10 times ‘Love’) to YH יה.
 This transformation from מצ to יה is revealed through the use of special Gematria called ATBASH אתבש.
 The Mitzvah reveals the complete YHVH name with the unification of light and vessel.
 We draw the light of Chokmah Y י and Binah H ה to the vessel we created in Malchut.
 The sequence of YHVH יהוה implies mercy.

-When one tries to draw light without proper action/vessel, he reverse the process and forms the name as הוהי HVHY, which reveals aspect of judgment.
+When one tries to draw light without proper action/vessel, he reverses the process and forms the name as הוהי HVHY, which reveals an aspect of judgment.

-These kind of ‘shortcuts’ transforms everything to judgment and cause great difficulties in all aspects of one’s life.
+These kinds of ‘shortcuts’ transforms everything to judgment and cause great difficulties in all aspects of one’s life.

 The Final Redemption would be in a similar way.
 If we prepare a proper vessel, we will experience mercy, otherwise judgments.
 The Zohar recommends accepting the difficulties to purify our vessel and be able to receive the Light.